MichaelKim/lyra/README.md

 Lyra is a cross-platform music player app that can play songs on your computer and on YouTube.

+This repository contains the code for the desktop and browser app versions of Lyra, written in Electron.
+Also check out the [mobile app](https://github.com/LenKagamine/lyra-mobile).

 Check out the [lightweight version](https://github.com/LenKagamine/lyra-neutrino) built with [Neutrino](https://github.com/LenKagamine/neutrino)!

 ## Features